“Without patience, you will never conquer endurance.”

 How do we do this?
 Simple—learn from those who are better.
 If you want to be a better runner then you must learn from those who are better at running.
 And right here in front of us lies a set of expert tips from those who are better.

-Not only can you take these tips and apply them to your own running, but there are plenty of ways to reach out to them and learn more.
+Not only can you take these tips and apply them to your own running to increase running stamina, but there are plenty of ways to reach out to them and learn more.
 Click their links, sign up for their coaching sessions, and read their books.
 Visit their speaking engagements, watch their videos, and follow them on social media.
 It’s all here on this page: one universal source to their knowledge and skills.

 “Run when you can, walk if you have to, crawl if you must: just never give up.”